SteeltoeOSS/Documentation/docs/welcome/prerequisites.md

 For the Quick Starts in which we run the application locally, Java is required to run instances of some of the servers (such as Spring Cloud Config Server, Netflix Eureka Server, and others) on your machine.
 If you do not have Java available on your machine, you may want to install that now.

 For the Quick Starts that run on Cloud Foundry, you need access to a Cloud Foundry environment that has the appropriate services (such as Spring Cloud Config Server, Netflix Eureka Server, and others) installed.
 One option is to run [PCF Dev](https://docs.pivotal.io/pcf-dev/), the local developer version of Pivotal Cloud Foundry on your development machine.
 PCF Dev depends on Virtual Box, so, depending on your desktop operating system and configuration, you may not be able to use it.

-Note that, if you want to work solely with .NET framework applications that target the Windows operating system, you likely need access to a corporate Cloud Foundry environment, as PCF Dev does not currently support deploying Windows applications.

 To work with Cloud Foundry, you need to install the [Cloud Foundry Command Line Interface (CLI)](https://github.com/cloudfoundry/cli/releases).